5 Essential Features for In-Game Chat Players Will Love

 Implementing features like this can be challenging, adding what feels like more development time just to get your game out the door.
 Compared to the core needs of your game, they can seem like luxuries.
 But, if your game relies on community, you need to give players chat they’ll want to use.

 Luckily, when it comes to building full-featured in-game chat, you don’t have to reinvent the wheel.
-PubNub’s Chat APIs and SDKs make it easy to get in-game chat up and running with all these features and more.
-Whether you’re using Unity to build your game, or you’re working directly in Swift or Android Java, we’ve got you covered.
+PubNub’s Chat Components and SDKs make it easy to get in-game chat up and running with all these features and more.
+Whether you’re using Unity to build your game, or you’re working directly in Swift or Android, we’ve got you covered.